New Member Information

 Paying Your Monthly Electric Bill

 The amount shown on your bill as “NET DUE” should be received in time to post on your account by the “DUE DATE”.
 If a problem should arise, we urge you to contact us as soon as possible, so we can discuss it and work toward a reasonable solution.
-The phone numbers of both offices are shown on the bill statement or at the bottom of this page.
+Please call 970-879-1160 to make a payment arrangement.

 The reasons for discontinuing or refuse service to supply electricity are: